OLEO CHEMICALS AND INTERMEDIATE NUTRACEUTICALS:

 Oleo Chemicals are preferred since they are produced from biological fats or oils i.e. natural sources.
 The demand for biodegradable chemicals is supporting oleo chemicals market.
 Fatty Acids, methyl esters and fatty alcohols are major oleo chemicals manufactured in India.
 The Company is mainly in the business of Fatty Acids which is one of the largest segments in Oleo Chemicals.
 Dimer Acid, Linoleic Acid / Soya Fatty Acid, Isostearic Acid, other Distilled Fatty Acids are the main products of the Company in Oleo Chemicals segment.

-Dimer Acid: No organized data pertaining to demand / consumption of Dimer Acid in India is available.
+No organized data pertaining to demand / consumption of Dimer Acid in India is available.
 However, since the Company is in the business of this product now for more than two decades, it is largely aware of the industrial users of the same.
 The Company also tracks the import data from China as Chinese suppliers are the main competitors for the Company.
 Based on Companys analysis, the Company continues to maintain its leadership position in Indian market by virtue of its pricing strategy, timely service, quick supply and fair terms of payment and quality product.
 Dimer Acid is a prime product of the Company which is made by processing blend of different raw materials.
-About 4 years back, the Company had internally developed a process which gives it optimum yield from processing of such blend.
+About 5 years back, the Company had internally developed a process which gives it optimum yield from processing of such blend.
 During the financial year under review, the Company was able to maintain its share in the domestic market of Dimer Acid and hopes to maintain the same in coming year.
-The Company has also been able to develop export market and that too in U.S.A. for its Dimer Acid and hope to gradually increase the export during financial year 2025-26.
+The Company has also been able to develop export market and we expect to gradually increase the export during financial year 2026-27.

 Linoleic Acid / Soya Fatty Acid:

-About 6 years back, the Company had worked on improvement in quality of this product and as a result was able to push the sales of said product.
-The end use of both - Linoleic Acid and Soya Fatty Acid - is same i.e. for making Alkyd Resins which in turn is used in making paints.
+About few years back, the Company had worked on improvement in quality of this product and as a result was able to push the sales of said product.
+The end use of both-Linoleic Acid and Soya Fatty Acid-is same i.e. for making Alkyd Resins which in turn is used in making paints.
 Since last couple of years, the Company has been able to sell this product to another Indian customer for altogether different application and again it appears to be long term in nature.

 Isostearic Acid:

-During the year, the Company introduced an in-house developed high value new product viz.
+The Company introduced an in-house developed high value new product viz.
 Isostearic Acid mainly used in Lubricants and Cosmetics industry.
 As per the available data, there are very few, say 3 to 4, manufacturers of this product globally and our Company is the first Indian and perhaps the first Asian company to successfully make it with internationally acceptable quality without importing any technology or taking help of any external specialist / consultant for the same.
-The Company expects to do good business with quite remunerative prices for this product in markets of Europe and U.S.A. in coming period.
+As the approvals have a long gestation time, we expect good export volume in coming years.

 INTERMEDIATE NUTRACEUTICALS:

-Due to unremunerative prices of the product exported by the Company, being intermediate in nature vis-a-vis price expectation of Indian suppliers of its specific raw material, the Company did limited business of this stream during the F.Y.
-2024-25 also.
-The Company has decided to continue with this limited business so that in future when there is an opportunity to upgrade the streams of Tocopherols and Sterols, the same can be explored immediately.
+Due to unremunerative prices of the product exported by the Company, being intermediate in nature vis-a-vis price expectation of Indian suppliers of its specific raw material, the Company did not had any volume during the period under review.
+However, in future when there is an opportunity to upgrade the streams of Tocopherols and Sterols, the same can be explored immediately.

 Strengths, Opportunities and Threat: